DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 What is outside the scope#

-- E-commerce platforms selling only their own products (single-brand Shopify, in-house Prestashop).
+- e-commerce platforms selling only their own products (single-brand Shopify, in-house Prestashop, brand-owned WooCommerce);

-- Payment processors (Stripe, Mollie, PayPal) that do not organise the connection.
+- payment processors (Stripe, Mollie, PayPal) that do not organise the underlying connection between sellers and buyers;

-- Closed B2B marketplaces restricted to a known circle, under conditions.
+- closed B2B marketplaces restricted to a known circle, subject to strict conditions.

-The classic trap: "marketplace-embedded SaaS".
-A SaaS adding a connection feature between clients (e.g., HR software matching employers with freelancers, or a room-booking platform letting outside providers offer services) falls into DAC 7 without realising.
-The decisive test: does the platform connect third parties directly AND retain information on the payment flow (commission, escrow, hold)?
+The classic trap is the "marketplace-embedded SaaS".
+A SaaS adding a connection feature between its clients (for example, HR software matching employers with freelancers, or a room-booking platform letting outside providers offer services) falls within DAC 7 without realising it.
+The decisive test: does the platform directly connect third parties AND retain information on the payment flow (commission, escrow, hold)?
 If yes, DAC 7 applies.
-We see several French B2B SaaS each year discovering their obligation at year 3 or 4, with painful arrears.
+We see several French B2B SaaS each year discovering their obligation in year 3 or 4, with painful arrears of reporting and corresponding fines.

 2. Exact content of the DPI-DAC7 return#

-For each reportable seller, the platform transmits to the DGFiP through the online service:
+For each reportable seller, the platform must transmit to the DGFiP through the dedicated online service:

-- Legal name, registered office, country of tax residence.
+- Legal name, registered office, state of tax residence.

-- Place of establishment and trade-register number for EU entities.
+- Place of establishment and commercial-register number for EU entities.

 - First and last name, date of birth.